luehrsenheinrich/wp-theme-boilerplate/README.md

 These steps will guide you through the setup process up until you can start writing functions, markup and styles for your theme.

-For the sake of scope we will assume, that you know the slug of your theme.
+For the sake of scope we will assume that you know the slug of your theme.
 Please make sure that the slug is unique to the system of the client, our projects and the WordPress.org theme repository.